AdamFcode/Wolfe_Emporium/README.md

   - The carousel provides buttons that lead to the main areas of the website.
   - Buttons across the site lead to their intended destination
 <hr>

+As a user I want to use the search bar to locate books

+  - The search bar allows the input of queries, searching through titles and categories to locate a match.
+  - Upon entering a search term, the page redirects to the bookstore page with the relevant items displayed.

 As a user I want to browse the selection and inspect for further details